darhonbek/resume_templates/README.md

 - Onboarded \<X> new hires.
 > Onboarded 3 new hires.

-- Improved onboarding process by creating \<CONTENT NAME>.
+- \<NUMERIC RESULT> by creating \<CONTENT NAME> which improved onboarding process.
-> Improved onboarding process by recording video for dev environment setup, which saved 0,5 hour per developer.
+> Saved 0,5 hour per developer by recording video for dev environment setup, which improved onboarding process.